shobrook/saplings/README.md

 1. Support for chat history
 2. Support for Anthropic and Groq models
-3. Allow dynamic system prompts (i.e. one that changes as the agent progresses)
+3. Allow dynamic system prompts and tool schemas (i.e. prompts that change as the agent progresses)
-4. Allow dynamic tool schemas
-5. Support for vision agents
+4. Support for vision agents
-6. Establish a pattern for streaming the final output
-7. Implement simple BFS and DFS
+5. Implement more heuristic search algorithms

-**Mission:** Inference-time compute is the path forward for increasing model capabilities.
-Compute is getting cheaper and faster, and so these techniques are becoming more viable in production.
-TreeAct should make it as easy as possible to build production-ready agents that use inference-time search.
+**Mission:** Research has shown that scaling inference-time compute boosts agent capabilities.
+As models are getting cheaper and faster, techniques like tree search will become more viable in production settings.
+Saplings should be make it as easy as possible to build production-ready agents that use search.